BismaYB/MYSQL/README.md

 11. Retrieve the names of employees who manage branches and their respective branch addresses.
 12. Display the names of customers who have issued books with a rental price higher than Rs.
 25.

- ### Ansewrs screenshot and mysql file is attached with repository please check
+ ### Answer screenshot and mysql file is attached with repository please check